sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/do_the_important_things.md

 problem="You find yourself constantly busy, yet achieving little of value." description = "Assign a priority category to tasks based on their urgency and importance.
 Act depending on priority category." summary="""
-The core message is to help individuals manage their tasks more effectively by prioritizing them using techniques such as the Eisenhower Priority
-Matrix.
-This ensures that the most important tasks are completed first, leading to better productivity and less stress.
+Struggling with a never-ending to-do list?
+This prioritization technique helps you focus on what truly matters, ensuring you tackle the most important tasks first and achieve your goals with clarity and purpose.
 """
 categories = [
     "productivity",
 ]
 tags = [
-    "prioritization", "organizing", "decision-making"
-]
-uuid="d8d2cbc3-1f28-4e6b-937f-2d8cf0bbaed1"
-aliases=["d8d2cbc3-1f28-4e6b-937f-2d8cf0bbaed1"]
+    "prioritization", "organizing", "decision-making", "task management", "goals", "time management", "workflow" ] uuid="d8d2cbc3-1f28-4e6b-937f-2d8cf0bbaed1" aliases=["d8d2cbc3-1f28-4e6b-937f-2d8cf0bbaed1"] outputs = ['html', 'json'] pubdate="2023-11-23" image = "practices/priorities_cover.webp"
 ammerse = [
-  {name = "agile", delta = "-0.5"},
-  {name = "minimal", delta = "0.75"},
-  {name = "maintainable", delta = "1"},
-  {name = "environmental", delta = "0"},
-  {name = "reachable", delta = "0.5"},
-  {name = "solvable", delta = "1"},
-  {name = "extensible", delta = "0"},
+  {name = "agile", delta = "0.4", rationale = "The positive impact on agility comes from the structured approach that allows for clearer prioritization and quicker adjustments when priorities change.
+However, the technique's structured nature might slightly limit flexibility, leading to a moderate overall positive impact."}, {name = "minimal", delta = "-0.05", rationale = "While the technique adds structure to task management, it also introduces a layer of complexity that detracts from minimalism.
+This results in a slightly negative impact on the minimal value."}, {name = "maintainable", delta = "0.75", rationale = "The emphasis on regular reviews and prioritization strongly supports maintainability.
+The technique's ability to sustain effective task management over time leads to a significant positive impact on maintainability."}, {name = "environmental", delta = "0.25", rationale = "The technique's alignment with professional practices and its potential for reducing stress contribute to a moderate positive impact on the environmental value."}, {name = "reachable", delta = "1", rationale = "The technique directly supports the achievement of goals by prioritizing tasks that align with personal objectives, leading to a very strong positive impact on reachability."}, {name = "solvable", delta = "0.65", rationale = "The clear focus on critical tasks enhances problem-solving capabilities, contributing to a positive impact on the solvable value."}, {name = "extensible", delta = "0.35", rationale = "The technique's adaptability and scalability across different contexts contribute to a moderate positive impact on extensibility."}, ] related_concepts = [ "b86230c6-49fb-4792-9008-a5241c5cdcb2", "97067bdd-7268-4098-ae66-7d4c3ea19fb2", "ec95a389-25c7-4919-8246-dc6e7c725b5c", "1af423be-8164-4974-bf5c-e2bd38f4b160"
 ]
-outputs = ['html', 'rss', 'json'] pubdate="2023-11-23"
+related_practices = [
+  "2cd8e850-9934-40f1-8d1a-d419ef96c33f",
+  "ef0c0e1b-f395-4ee0-8360-e419e97f7447",
+  "cfd81655-1c47-4ee9-9f73-ea959bba3af4"
+]
-image = "practices/priorities_cover.webp"
+further_exploration = [
+  {type="biblio", id="77fd967c-fe5b-4095-a36b-7e6d0ecbb33e"},
+  {type="biblio", id="a688ad2e-beb4-4b84-ad38-e64f523a33d8"},
+  {type="biblio", id="ee406fae-4177-4abc-8d70-23175009bc58"},
+  {type="biblio", id="faf35830-29af-4957-8ad1-0d37d6bd60db"},
+  {type="tool", id="fa17a430-1b3c-487b-82a6-d1b6d5e35d48"},
+  {type="raw", author="Unknown", year="2023", title="What is the Eisenhower Matrix?", site="productplan.com", link="https://www.productplan.com/glossary/eisenhower-matrix/"}
+]
 +++

 ## Problem Statement